 Combating the COVID summer slide and determining the best way to return to the classroom are the top issues on the mind of every educator and administrator.
 Learn how you can help students get back on track for the 2020-2021 school year and what a return to the classroom may look like this fall.

 Is your summer program cancelled?
 Do you need a back-up plan?
 Not sure about what to do this summer during a time of global uncertainty?
 In this webinar with The Spike Lab, an entrepreneur incubator for high school students, we demonstrate ways that students can use the summer of 2020 as an opportunity to stand … Continue reading “Make Summer Plans Count for College and Career”

-From the APs and Subject Exams to the SAT and ACT: Which Tests To Take, and Why In response to changes brought about by the COVID-19 pandemic, colleges are increasingly announcing plans to adopt test-optional policies in 2020.
+From the APs to the SAT and ACT: Which Tests To Take, and Why In response to changes brought about by the COVID-19 pandemic, colleges are increasingly announcing plans to adopt test-optional policies in 2020.
 Applicants will no longer be required to submit standardized test scores.
-While there are clear benefits to … Continue reading “Test-Optional Colleges: What Parents and Students Need to Know”
+While there are clear benefits to this decision, families … Continue reading “Test-Optional Colleges: What Parents and Students Need to Know”

 By Natasha de Sherbinin, Director of College Advising A-List Education, New York Almost overnight, the COVID-19 pandemic has thrown nearly every aspect of college admissions into uncertainty.
 Institutions are racing to adapt their policies and processes to emphasize social distancing and student safety.
 As a result, college admissions has changed radically, meaning that families and … Continue reading “4 Ways COVID Changed College Admissions”